Photo courtesy of Michael Judd of Ecologia Design

 Swale trenches could be dug in the pathways for even more water retention, but this isn’t necessary, and would depend upon the degree of the sloping land.
 Digging can sometimes destabilize steeper slopes.

 For areas that collect water, a raised planting berm along the contour offers an elevated gardening solution for plants that don’t do well in waterlogged soil.
+See: 20 perennial crops for wet soil.

 Raised beds along a contour will create microclimates of sun and shade, creating diverse growing areas, and improving soil ecology and rainwater infiltration even more.